ESPN: 1980s to 2000s

 Later that year, the U.S. Supreme Court ruled in NCAA v.
-Board of Regents of the University of Oklahoma (1984) that the NCAA could no longer monopolize the rights to negotiate the contracts for college football games, allowing each school to negotiate broadcast deals on their own.
-ESPN took full advantage and began to broadcast a large number of NCAA football games, creating an opportunity for fans to be able to view multiple games each weekend (instead of just one), the same deal that the NCAA had previously negotiated with TBS.
-ESPN's breakthrough moment occurred in 1987 when it secured a contract with the NFL to broadcast eight games during that year's regular season—all of which aired on Sunday nights, marking the first broadcasts of Sunday NFL primetime games.
+Board of Regents of the University of Oklahoma (1984) that the NCAA could no longer monopolize the rights to negotiate the contracts for college football games, allowing each school to negotiate broadcast deals on its own.
+ESPN took full advantage and began to broadcast a large number of NCAA football games, creating an opportunity for fans to view multiple games each weekend (instead of just one), the same deal the NCAA had previously negotiated with TBS.

+ESPN's breakthrough moment occurred in 1987, when it secured a contract with the NFL to broadcast eight games during that year's regular season—all of which aired on Sunday nights, marking the first broadcasts of Sunday NFL primetime games.
 ESPN's Sunday Night Football games would become the highest-rated NFL telecasts for the next 17 years (before losing the rights to NBC in 2006).
-The channel's decision to broadcast NFL games on Sunday evenings resulted in a decline in viewership for the daytime games shown on the major broadcast networks, marking the first time that ESPN had been a legitimate competitor to NBC and CBS, which had long dominated the sports television market.
+The channel's decision to broadcast NFL games on Sunday evenings resulted in a decline in viewership for daytime games shown on the major broadcast networks, marking the first time ESPN was a legitimate competitor to NBC and CBS, which had long dominated the sports television market.
+Also in 1987, former college football coach Lee Corso joined ESPN.
+He would go on to host ESPN's College GameDay program for 38 consecutive years.

 In 1992, ESPN launched ESPN Radio, a national sports talk radio network providing analysis and commentary programs (including shows such as Mike and Mike in the Morning and The Herd) as well as audio play-by-play of sporting events (including some simulcast with the ESPN television channel).

-On October 10, 1993, ESPN2—a secondary channel that originally was programmed with a separate lineup of niche sports popular with males 18–49 years old (with snowboarding and the World Series of Poker as its headliners) as well as serving as an overflow channel for ESPN—launched on cable systems reaching to 10 million subscribers.
+On October 10, 1993, ESPN2—a secondary channel that originally was programmed with a separate lineup of niche sports (with snowboarding and the World Series of Poker as its headliners) as well as serving as an overflow channel for ESPN—launched on cable systems reaching to 10 million subscribers.
 It became the fastest-growing cable channel in the U.S. during the 1990s, eventually expanding its national reach to 75 million subscribers.

 Ownership of ABC, and thus control of ESPN, was acquired by Capital Cities Communications in 1985.
-ESPN's parent company renamed themselves as Capital Cities/ABC Inc. Capital Cities/ABC Inc. was then acquired by the Walt Disney Company in 1996 and was re-branded as Walt Disney Television.
+ESPN's parent company renamed themselves as Capital Cities/ABC Inc. Capital Cities/ABC Inc., was then acquired by the Walt Disney Company in 1996 and was re-branded as Walt Disney Television.